aalemayhu/jamstack-oslo/README.md

-# jamstack-oslo
+# JAMstack Oslo

-Notes on organization and planning of JAMstack Oslo.
+Notes on the organization and planning of JAMstack Oslo.

 ## Schedule

-Physcical planning meetings are scheduled adhoc.
-If you would like to help out with planning, you can attend the monthly conference call on the 5th from 7PM to 8PM in the [#monthly-planning][0] channel.
+Physical planning meetings are scheduled on demand.
+If you would like to help out with planning, you can attend the monthly conference call on the 5th from 7PM to 8PM in the [#monthly-planning][0] channel on Discord.

 For a full overview see the [public calendar][1].